tomsquest/docker-radicale/README.md

 - `tomsquest/docker-radicale:arm.2.1.10.0`
 - `tomsquest/docker-radicale:aarch64.2.1.10.0`

-The last number is our, incremented on changes.
+The last number is ours, incremented on changes.
 For example, 2.1.10.**2** made the /config readonly (this is specific to this image).

+Additionally, Docker Hub automatically build and publish this image as `tomsquest/docker-radicale` (which by default is `amd64`).

 ## Running